• Skip to primary navigation

 Easy Vegan Trail Mix

 Got a minute?
-I'd love for you to dive into the comments and rate this Vegan Peanut Butter Cups.
-Your feedback is invaluable—did you love it?
-Did you make any fun twists?
+I'd love for you to dive into the comments and rate these Vegan Peanut Butter Cups.
 Let me know how my directions worked for you so I can keep improving my recipes.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.

 Vegan Peanut Butter Cups